epidrome/cover-card/README.md

 ## Motivation

 Create a cover page for your social media profiles, host it for free on Github Pages, and maintain it in minutes, not hours.
-[Demo](https://epidrome.github.io/cover-card)
+In addition to the link at the top, here is one more [Demo](https://epidrome.github.io/cover-card).

 This theme is ideal for people or organizations who are busy enjoying their life or business and who want a simple business card for their online presence.